How to Choose a Wedding Photographer on Vancouver Island: Questions to Ask + Red Flags

 Final Thoughts

-Choosing a wedding photographer isn’t about chasing the prettiest Instagram feed.
-It’s about trust, consistency, and knowing your memories are in good hands.
+Choosing a wedding photographer comes down to trust, consistency, and knowing your memories are in good hands, no matter how pretty anyone's Instagram feed looks.

 Ask for full galleries.
 Pay attention to communication.
 Trust your gut.
-The right Vancouver Island, Canada wedding photographer won’t just document the day, they’ll help you relive it for decades.
+The right Vancouver Island wedding photographer gives you photos you'll come back to for decades.

 Tags